sutanto62/Sibori/docs/home-improvement-todo.md

-[x] Add PreviewParameterProvider with sample states (Loading/Error/Empty/Ready) [x] Add date/time formatter in core:common and use in Home [x] Update UI tests to use testTags and stateless API ☐ Mark helpers internal; minimize public API surface
+[x] Add PreviewParameterProvider with sample states (Loading/Error/Empty/Ready) [x] Add date/time formatter in core:common and use in Home [x] Update UI tests to use testTags and stateless API [x] Mark helpers internal; minimize public API surface